Josephjiao7/GeoGAT/README.md

 This study employed the public datasets of U.S. Elections and Homicides for empirical case studies, both of which were downloaded from [GeoDa Lab](https://geodacenter.github.io/data-and-lab/).

 ### Reference:
 To cite this paper: Zhenzhi Jiao & Ran Tao (2025).
 Geographical Graph Attention Networks: Spatial Deep Learning Models for Spatial Prediction and Exploratory Spatial Data Analysis.
-Transactions in GIS.
-(Accepted)
+Transactions in GIS. https://doi.org/10.1111/tgis.70029

 Zhu, A. X., Lu, G., Liu, J., Qin, C. Z., & Zhou, C. (2018).
 Spatial prediction based on Third Law of Geography.
 Annals of GIS, 24(4), 225-240.